wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-get-started-sql-data-sync.md

 ## Step 2: Add a Client Agent
 This step is required only if you are going to have an on-premises SQL Server database included in your sync group.
-Skip to Step 4 if your sync group has only SQL Database instances.
+You can skip to Step 4: Create a sync group if your sync group has only SQL Database instances.

 <a id="InstallRequiredSoftware"></a>
 ### Step 2a: Install the required software